-The impact on water availability is considered to be of low significance.
+The amount of water required is comparable to a middle-income household's monthly usage and consequently, the impact on water availability is considered to be of low significance.

 • Consider water minimisation, reuse and conservation measures where appropriate.

 Table 5.9: Impact table summarising the significance, both with and without mitigation, of the impact on water availability